Tongtong-Xu-PSL/LIM/README.md

 ### References

+Penland C, Matrosova L. A Balance Condition for Stochastic Numerical-Models with Application to the El-Nino-Southern Oscillation.
+Journal of Climate 1994, 7(9): 1352-1372.

 Penland C, Sardeshmukh PD.
 The Optimal-Growth of Tropical Sea-Surface Temperature Anomalies.
 Journal of Climate 1995, 8(8): 1999-2024.

 Alexander M.A, Matrosova L, Penland C, Scott J.D, Chang P. Forecasting Pacific SSTs: Linear inverse model predictions of the PDO.
 Journal of Climate 2008, 21(2): 385-402.